En3rGy/11083_Leistungsmesser/README.md

 ## Description

 Logic module for Gira Homeserver to record and compare counter values.
 The module records values of a specific counter.
-If the input counter has an overflow, the module outputs a continious value.
+If the input counter has an overflow, the module outputs a continuous value.

 The module provides counter values for up to three intervals.
-For each interval, the increase of the counter during the current interval and the increase during the passed intverval, is given.
+For each interval, the increase of the counter during the current interval and the increase during the passed interval, is given.

 All calculations are performed on `Counter = (Counter * Gain) - Offset`.